Film Spoilers and

 In the film's epilogue, more interviews with various people revealed that Wikus had disappeared - had he been recaptured by MNU or by another government, or by "some shady government agency and is actually being held in captivity"?

 Wikus' co-worker had exposed MNU's "illegal genetic research programme," and District 9 was demolished after the alien resettlement operation was completed.
-Wikus' wife Tania (Vanessa Haywood) discovered a small metal flower on her front door step (similar to ones Wikus used to make) and wondered if her husband was still alive ("My friends say I should just throw it away because it's just a piece of rubbish.
-And it couldn't possibly come from him.
-I know it's true").
+Wikus' wife Tania (Vanessa Haywood) discovered a small metal flower on her front door step (similar to ones Wikus used to make).
+She wondered if her husband was still alive:

 On a trash heap in District 10 (now with 2.5 million aliens), an alien with a bandaged left hand was seen holding up a flower out of metal - was Wikus still alive?!

-He had been "murdered" after having his drink in a San Francisco jazz club doctored by a lethal dose of glow-in-the-dark "luminous toxin" (radiation poisoning by iridium).
-He entered a police station where he told the captain in charge: "I want to report a murder" - and when asked about who was murdered, he replied: "I was."
+In flashback, he described how he had been slowly "murdered" after having his drink in a San Francisco jazz or "jive" night-club doctored by a lethal dose of glow-in-the-dark "luminous toxin" (radiation poisoning by iridium).

 Dogville (2003, Danish)